followmyutopia/devextreme-documentation/concepts/30 Data Layer/51 Data Source Examples/3 Custom Sources/Custom Sources.md

         }
     });

-In this example, **load** and **byKey** functions are synchronous, that is they return a result right away.
-In the next example, we will connect to a remote web service and therefore functions will return **jQuery.Deferred** promises.
+In this example, **load** and **byKey** functions are synchronous, that is they instantly return a result.
+In the next example, we connect to a remote web service, and therefore functions return **jQuery.Deferred** promises.

+[note] DevExtreme also provides store implementations for the [BreezeJS](https://github.com/DevExpress/DevExtreme-Data-BreezeJS) and [JayData](https://github.com/DevExpress/DevExtreme-Data-JayData) data libraries.
+You can use them as a reference if you decide to introduce a custom store implementation for another data library.